Transport in Brisbane: Taxis

-Three cab companies operate in Brisbane: Yellow Cabs (whose vehicles are painted orange), Black and White Cabs and 13Cabs (2018).
+Three cab companies operate in Brisbane: Yellow Cabs (whose vehicles are painted orange), Black and White Cabs and 13cabs (2018).
 All three companies offer services under the same fare system (regulated by the Queensland government).
 They may pick up passengers from anywhere in the metropolitan and regional areas of Brisbane via casual or permanent bookings cab ranks.
 As well as standard taxis, both provide Maxi-Taxis designed to accommodate up to 10 people and with disability access.
 They also operate luxury vehicles (Silver Service for Yellow, Business Class for Black and White).
 All cabs now are also fitted with GPS tracking systems for driver location and have debit/credit card EFTPOS facilities.

-Public Transport Statistics
+Statistics

 According to data released by Moovit in July 2017, the average amount of time people spend commuting with public transport in Brisbane & South East QLD, for example to and from work, on a weekday is 68 min.
-22.6 percent of public transport riders, ride for more than 2 hours every day.
+22.6 percent of public transport riders ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transport is 13 min, while 18.7 percent of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transport is 9 km, while 20 percent travel for over 12 km in a single direction.